 Based on your market analysis, what area of expertise are you going to specialize in?

 New installations of high-efficiency HVAC systems in older homes may be your highest revenue-generating service, so that’s what you are going to state in this section.

-When you are ready, you can add complementary services and sales, such as ductwork, insulation, plumbing, indoor air quality inspections, etc.
+When ready, you can add complementary services and sales, such as ductwork, insulation, plumbing, indoor air quality inspections, etc.

 Your competitive advantage then is going to be exceptional service and high-quality installations, so that’s what will feed into your marketing strategy.

-A marketing strategy is vital for all businesses as it clearly outlines how they will attract new customers, promote their products and services through the marketing of their competitive advantage or unique selling proposition.
+A marketing strategy is vital for all businesses as it clearly outlines how they will attract new customers and promote their products and services by marketing their competitive advantage or unique selling proposition.

 Your marketing strategy should build upon the market analysis that you conducted beforehand.

 You can build a marketing strategy purely for your business plan or apply the knowledge you have gained through your marketing plan.

 For this document, we will go into further details as part of Step 3: Building a Marketing Plan.
 Then a snapshot of essential information can go into this section.

 ✅ PRO TIP: The next part of the business plan will outline your financial analysis and budget.
 Keep this in mind when building your marketing plan.
 You can have a killer marketing plan, but it’s worthless if you can’t afford it.